 In Italy, issuing and sending electronic invoices has been mandatory since January 1, 2019 in both the B2G and B2B areas.
 Italy was the first country to regulate electronic invoicing for all companies in the country.

 The EDICOM electronic invoicing solution developed for Italy works both for private companies and the Public Administration.
-It is a complete and secure services platform that guarantees connectivity with any partner or institution.
-In addition, it is a scalable and international solution that’s adapted to the regulatory requirements of electronic invoicing for more than 65 countries in the world.
+It is a complete and secure service platform that guarantees connectivity with any partner or institution.
+In addition, it is a scalable and international solution adapted to the regulatory requirements of electronic invoicing for over 65 countries.

 In Spain, the administration’s suppliers must send the electronic invoices to the PGEFe (General Point of Entry for Electronic Invoices) that each Public Administration has enabled and prepared technically to facilitate the reception of files.

 France created an entrance portal for invoices to the public administration.
-It acts as a HUB, in charge of concentrating the invoices of the suppliers and distributing them to the corresponding Public Administration for processing.
-By 2020, 100% of the public administration providers should be sending their invoices in electronic format.
+It acts as a hub, in charge of concentrating the invoices of the suppliers and distributing them to the corresponding Public Administration for processing.
+By 2020 all providers to public administrations must send invoices in electronic format.

-Since January 1, 2018, Belgium has required companies to participate in a tender of more than 135,000 euros.
+Since January 1, 2018, Belgium has required companies participating in public tenders with a value of more than 135,000 Euros to invoice electronically.
 Starting in 2020, the federal government will accept electronic invoices only.